 2. How can I prioritize my tasks and avoid wasting time on unimportant activities?

 Start by determining which tasks are most crucial and urgent, and give them the greatest priority possible.
 Finally, classify tasks according to their priority and urgency using a technique like the Eisenhower Matrix.
-By establishing specific goals, making a to-do list, and avoiding distractions, you may stop wasting time on pointless tasks.
+You may stop wasting time on pointless tasks by establishing specific goals, making a to-do list, and avoiding distractions.

 3. What are some tips for staying focused and avoiding distractions while working?